mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

       raise_lwt Foo
     with
       |Foo -> return (Console.log "Foo raised")
+      |exc -> raise_lwt exc
 }}

 This looks similar to normal OCaml code, except that the caught exception has an `Lwt.t` return type appended to it.
+The last line of this example is here in order to propagate uncatched exceptions.

 !!!Control Flow